neuralXray/sync-music-playlists/README.md

 touch sync.log
 ```

+Note: With Phocid synchronisation is fully bidirectional: changes made to playlists on the phone are reflected on the computer and vice versa.
+However, with Vanilla Music changes made on the computer are not automatically imported on the phone.
+Although Vanilla Music has a playlist `Full synchronization` option, it doesn't work reliably, playlist files are not automatically imported on startup.
+One can manually delete and reimport playlists, or use the `Force M3U reimport` option, but its behaviour is inconsistent: sometimes it works, sometimes it doesn't.
+For fully automated synchronisation (with no user intervention) [Phocid](https://f-droid.org/en/packages/org.sunsetware.phocid/) is strongly recommended.

+## Phocid

+1. In Phocid, in the `Playlists` tab, open the `three-dot menu` and select the `Playlists sync` option.
+There you can choose which playlists to sync, their target file names and the parent directory location where they are stored.

+2. Use Syncthing to synchronise `/home/<username>/.local/share/rhythmbox/` on your computer with the selected parent directory location of your Phocid playlists on your phone.

+## Vanilla Music

 1. In Vanilla Music: `Settings > Playlists > Playlists Synchronization`, select `Full synchronization`.

-2. Synchronize `/home/username/.local/share/rhythmbox/` in your computer with `storage/emulated/0/Android/media/ch.blinkenlights.android.vanilla/Playlists` in your phone with Syncthing.
+2. Use Syncthing to synchronise `/home/<username>/.local/share/rhythmbox/` on your computer with `storage/emulated/0/Android/media/ch.blinkenlights.android.vanilla/Playlists` on your phone.

+## Computer

-3. Modify `sync_music_playlists.py` script parameters following inplace instructions.
+3. Edit the `sync_music_playlists.py` script parameters following the inline instructions.

-4. Add `sync.sh` to Session and Startup > Application Autostart to trigger it on logging.
+4. Add `sync.sh` to `Session and Startup > Application Autostart` to trigger it on login.

-Deployed in Linux Mint 21.3 with Python 3.10.12 (watchdog 4.0.1).
-For Rhythmbox 3.4.4 and Vanilla Music 1.3.2.
+Deployed on Linux Mint 21.3 with Python 3.10.12 (watchdog 4.0.1), for Rhythmbox 3.4.4 and Phocid 20250409 (Vanilla Music 1.3.2).

 ## Support the developer